sendwithus/competencies/competencies/datadog.md

 Datadog is a monitoring platform used both for tracing of work done inside an application as well as metrics pushed by infrastructure, CI systems and more.

-Datadog is essential to being a competent debugger at Sendwithus.
+Datadog is essential to being a competent debugger.
 We also use this for logging and APM (application performance monitoring).

 ## How do you prove it?